open-sauced/intro/CONTRIBUTING.md

 Best Practices for Translations
 - Maintain consistency in terminology and style throughout the translated documentation.
-- Work with another contributor who speaks the language you're translating too.
+- Work with another contributor who speaks the language you're translating to.
-- Consider using translation tools or services like [Crowdin](https://crowdin.com/) and [Google Translate](https://translate.google.com/about/) to assist with the translation process.
+- It helps to mention specific tools so that developers who want to translate documentation can see how it's done.
 - Keep translations up to date with changes in the original documentation.